Cennepal/netbox-cisco-discovery/README.md

 # Why do I need this?
 Again, I'm not selling crack.
 So how should I know?
 But do be aware that this only works on IOS devices and that I hardcoded it to use /24 subnets because at some point I couldn't be bothered to implement how to get the subnet of an IP.
 (I tried with ipaddress, but it returned the wrong cidr)

+# Netbox 4.x.x?
+I can confirm it works on 4.3.2.

+# Hey, isn't this a worse version of NB Diode?
+Yes, but this was made before Diode came out.
+Plus, cloud-subscriptions make my skin crawl.

+# Docker?
+Have fun!

 # Nom Nom, give me dependencies!
 Fine:
 - pyats[full]